 Running A Raffle

-Make sure your actually selling tickets to enter thought, otherwise it’s a waste of time really.
+Make sure you’re actually selling tickets to enter though, otherwise it’s a waste of time really.

 Some Fun Ideas

 If you don’t want to do a raffle or you wanna really make it a night to remember then some little low-cost ideas can have a big effect.

 We had a dedicated SnapChat filter for the night.
 It cost around $20 and we selected an area to cover most of our town (you do this via their website).